Israeli, West Bank tourism hit by Gaza offensive

 "I think that the percentage of the cancellations has reached 40 to 50 percent until the end of November and for the next month," said Elias al Arja, head of the Arab Association for hotels in the city.

-Cruise ships meant to arrive in the southern port of Ashdod are not docking in Haifa.
-And flight patterns for flights to and from Tel Aviv's Ben-Gurion International Airport have been shifted north to free up air space for Israel's air force operating in Gaza, said one official in the aviation industry.
+Flight patterns for flights to and from Tel Aviv's Ben-Gurion International Airport have been shifted north and east to free up air space for Israel's air force operating in Gaza, said one official in the aviation industry.

-Some foreign airlines have decided to ferry their crews abroad rather than have them pass their overnight stays locally, Israel's Haaretz newspaper said.

 Before the start of the Gaza campaign, Israel had been enjoying a record year for tourists, with 2.6 million visitors entering the country in the first nine months of the year -- a new high and seven percent more than the same period last year.